Susan and Ford Schumann Center for Composition Studies Back To Programs of Study /...

 Missy Mazzoli, principal guest composer

 The Aspen Music Festival and School offers an unparalleled opportunity for an exchange of ideas with some of the world’s foremost composers and performers of new music.
 The Susan and Ford Schumann Center for Composition Studies provides eight to ten students a variety of perspectives and teaching styles in an intensive full-session program.
-Students work intimately with AMFS composition faculty, composers-in-residence, and guest composers, as well as Aspen’s own Music Director Robert Spano and President and CEO Alan Fletcher, both active composers.
+Students work intimately with AMFS's composition faculty and composer-in-residence, guest composers, as well as Aspen’s own Music Director Robert Spano and President and CEO Alan Fletcher, both active composers.

 Following each season, the Jacob Druckman Prize, in memory of the great American composer, who taught at Aspen from 1976 to 1995, is conferred on one student composer, in the form of a commission for an orchestral work to be premiered during the subsequent Festival season.

 Award recipients are selected by a panel of AMFS composition faculty and administrators who are familiar with each of the students and their work.

 The program is rigorous and, thus, composers are expected to stay focused on their core curriculum and not engage in extracurricular activities, such as concerto competitions.

 HOW TO APPLY